tharun2007s-tech/SocketStudy/README.md

-# Ex.No:1a  			Study of Socket Programming
+# Ex.No: 1a  			Study of Socket Programming

+# Name : Tharun S
+# Register Number : 212225240174

 ## Aim:
 To perform a study on Socket Programming